lambdawerk/data.xml/README.md

 which is still correct, but will cause new prefixes to be generated when the document is emitted.

+## Location information as meta

+Optionally you can ask the parser to attach location information as meta by
+saying:

+    (parse-str :with-location-meta true)

+Then, :character-offset, :column-number and :line-number are available in the meta of the elements.

+    (deftest test-location-meta
+      (let [input "<a/>"]
+        (is (= 1 (-> input (parse-str :with-location-meta true) meta :line-number)))))

 ## License

 Licensed under the [Eclipse Public License](http://www.opensource.org/licenses/eclipse-1.0.php).